IndustryFusion/DigitalTwin/wiki/setup/setup.md

 Further filter options can be found in the API documentation.

 Complex queries on Postgres service can also be made using PGRest by adding a custom function/view in the database and addressing that view in PGRest HTTP request.
-For example, the below complex query can be created as a view in database.
+For example, the below complex query can be created as a view in the database.

 ```